Introduction: The Question of Control

 Position of the telecommunications companies:

-Major European telecom corporations (infrastructure operators on Layer 1) argue: Large content and application providers (CAPs) – Google, Meta, Netflix, Amazon (dominant actors on Layer 3) – generate a significant portion of data traffic.
+Major European telecom companies (the infrastructure operators on Layer 1) argue that large content and application providers (CAPs), namely Google, Meta, Netflix, and Amazon (the dominant actors on Layer 3), generate a large share of all data traffic.

 Counter-position (Consumer protection & Civil society):

-Organisations such as the European Consumer Organisation BEUC view this as a potential infringement on net neutrality.
+Organisations such as the European Consumer Organisation (BEUC) see this as a potential breach of net neutrality.
 [63]

 Their reasoning:

-• Such a fee could lead to higher costs for consumers
+- Such a fee could push up costs for consumers

 Status in Austria & the EU (2025)

-EU Level (Tension): While the 'Fair Share' debate is actively discussed on the political layer (EU Commission), the European Court of Justice (ECJ) further strengthened the strict interpretation of net neutrality in July 2025.
+EU Level (Tension): While the 'Fair Share' debate rumbles on at the political layer (the EU Commission), the European Court of Justice (ECJ) reinforced the strict reading of net neutrality in July 2025.

-In a ruling (C-367/24), the ECJ tightened the rules against so-called 'zero-rating' tariffs and reaffirmed that any traffic discrimination (including the throttling of video streams in specific tariffs) violates the EU regulation.
+In its ruling (C-367/24), the ECJ tightened the rules against so-called 'zero-rating' tariffs and confirmed that any discrimination between traffic (including throttling video streams under specific tariffs) breaches the EU regulation.
 [67]

 There is tension between:

-• Political initiatives on cost-sharing (Fair Share debate)
+- Political initiatives on cost-sharing (the Fair Share debate)

 Part 3: Conclusion and Outlook

-In Part 1, we analysed the four layers of the internet, and in Part 2, we understood the technical foundations.
-Now we can answer the initial question: Who owns the internet?
+In Part 1, we analysed the four layers of the internet, and in Part 2, we worked through the technical foundations.
+Now we can answer the question we started with: who owns the internet?

-The formal answer 'Nobody owns the internet' does not reflect the empirical reality in 2025.
-The internet is a complex infrastructure with differentiated control structures across various layers.
+The formal answer, 'Nobody owns the internet', no longer matches the reality on the ground in 2025.
+The internet is a complex infrastructure with distinct control structures on each of its layers.

 Key Findings